College Graduation Gift GuideCollegiateParent

 Graduation is right around the corner, and your student may be dreaming about taking a trip to celebrate.

 The time between graduation and the start of that first “real job” or graduate school is ideal for traveling, and a trip can be an opportunity for personal growth as well as a reward for years of hard work in college.
-Amelia, 2018 graduate at Bridgewater State, used her family’s flight points to help pay for airfare and her graduation gift money to finance a trip to Europe.
+Amelia, a 2018 graduate from Bridgewater State in Massachusetts, used her family’s flight points to help pay for airfare along with graduation gift money to finance a trip to Europe.
 Amelia said, “I learned more about myself in 18 days alone in foreign countries than I did in four years of undergrad!”

-Your student may have been dreaming and saving for a while, or perhaps you’ll surprise them with plane tickets, gas money or the whole trip.
+Whether for an epic road trip with friends, or a solo backpacking experience in a distant part of the world, your student may have been dreaming and saving for a while — or perhaps you’ll surprise them with plane tickets, gas money or the whole trip.
 Whatever your approach, we have tips and ideas to ignite some travel inspiration!

 There’s a rumor buzzing around that booking a flight on Tuesday is less expensive.
 According to CheapAir.com’s 2019 airfare study, this is a myth; however, you can find better deals by traveling on certain days.
 An analysis of 917 million airfares in more than 8,000 markets revealed that Tuesday is the cheapest day to travel — on average your ticket will be $85 less than the most expensive day of the week, Sunday.